skrajeshwari/Multiple_LLMs_UI/README.md

 sentence-transformers: A library for computing dense vector embeddings of text, useful for tasks like semantic search or similarity matching.

-!pip install gradio: Installs Gradio, a Python library for creating a user interface (UI) for machine learning models.
+pip install gradio: Installs Gradio, a Python library for creating a user interface (UI) for machine learning models.
 Gradio makes it easy to design interactive web-based UIs without needing front-end development skills.

 # Import required packages